Find Trade Colleges

 Lawrenceville, GA

-With a ranking of #10, Gwinnett Technical College did quite well on this year’s best value schools for mechanic & repair technologies students working on their undergraduate certificate.
-Located in the suburb of Lawrenceville, GTC is a public school with a moderately-sized student population.
+Gwinnett Technical College did quite well in this year’s ranking of the best places for mechanic & repair technologies students to get a undergraduate certificate.
+It came in at #10 on the list.
+Located in the large suburb of Lawrenceville, GTC is a public college with a moderately-sized student population.

-In-state tuition fees for undergraduate students at GTC are $3,286 per year.
+The average tuition and fees for an in-state undergraduate at GTC are $3,286 a year.

 Read full report on Mechanic & Repair Technologies at Gwinnett Technical College